 About Our Approach

 Belmont and Greater Boston patients choose Dental Restorative Group for full mouth dental reconstruction because of our:

 Focus on seniors.
 Our prosthodontists work extensively with patients age 50 and older.
 We understand their goals, such as being able to enjoy the foods they love, having a more aesthetically pleasing smile, and improving their diet and health.
 We also prioritize patient safety and conduct a comprehensive examination during the initial consultation so we can recommend the right procedures.

 Transparent, personalized treatment.
-Our prosthodontists invest significant time in the relationships with patients and prioritize ethical, high-quality care.
+Our prosthodontists invest significant time in the relationships with Belmont and Greater Boston patients and prioritize ethical, high-quality care.
 We offer guidance and information so that patients make the best decisions for their needs.

 Quality.
 As prosthodontists, we focus on restoring missing and damaged teeth as well as contribute to the body of research related to this field.
 Often, patients turn to us to fix failed restorations that they received from other providers, and we provide treatments that are durable, natural-looking, and functional.

 Insurance networks and pricing.
 Dental Restorative Group participates in a variety of insurance networks and helps with the filing process.
 For patients who are still concerned about costs, we can often recommend treatments that are both effective and sensitive to their budget.